 In order to select a good memory card, the first thing to do is to choose the manufacturer.
 We recommend Samsung or SanDisk, and possibly Toshiba, for the shortlist.

-Next, the memory class should be considered.
+Next, the memory class is important.
 This class indicates the fastest write speed block by block.
 It is not the write speed for scattered random access writes, which is more meaningful in real-world applications.

 A higher class is more expensive, but recommended due to the significant performance increase.
 We usually ship Class 10 cards.

-In this overview on eLinux.org a suitable memory card can then be checked for compatibility with the Raspberry Pi.
-Important note: the Raspberry Pi firmware has been modified several times for better compatibility with memory cards and to avoid data corruption.
+In this overview on eLinux.org, you can check a suitable memory card for compatibility with your Raspberry Pi.
+Important note: they constantly modify the Raspberry Pi firmware for better compatibility with memory cards and to avoid data corruption.

 You should order from trustworthy sources – for example, we get our SanDisk microSD cards directly from Raspberry Pi Trading, and reputable, large German distributors.
 On Amazon, be sure to order directly from Amazon, not from a Marketplace retailer.